What were the most funded and popular board game Kickstarter campaigns over the past few years?

 Zombicide 2nd Edition

 According to the latest announcements, CMON is finally releasing the updated version of the original Zombicide.
-The campaign should happen sometime in 2020 (or late 2019).
+The campaign should happen sometime in 2020.
 We already know about Teburu and Zombicide Evolution bundled with it, but the 2nd Edition is going to be a separate project.

 First of all: the new version will include many gameplay improvements introduced in Zombicide: Black Plague and Zombicide: Invader games – from combat changes to additional ways to move.
 There will be at least 25 playable scenarios forming a campaign and 6 new survivors with their own dashboards and minis.

-UPDATE: The campaign launched earlier than expected – on October 16th 2019
+UPDATE: The campaign launched earlier than expected – on October 16th 2019.
+Shipping is planned for November 2020.

 The Great Wall